2gauravc/alwaysAI/README.md

 Follow the instructions on [this](https://www.alwaysai.co/docs/getting_started/development_computer_setup.html) page to install and configure the software.

-### 1. Working with projects
+### 2. Working with projects

-You need to set-up a project on alwaysAI website and set it up on your laptop / desktop.
+You need to set-up a project on alwaysAI website and on your laptop / desktop.

 Follow the instructions on [this](https://www.alwaysai.co/docs/getting_started/working_with_projects.html) page.
 - Choose "Human Pose Estimation"" model